“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The road towards Nyika’s South gate

-Petrol in Malawi costs about 1,000 kwacha per liter and can be purchased from service stations (near major towns or crossroads) or in shops or stalls in the villages, ask the locals.
+Petrol in Malawi costs about 1,000 kwacha per liter and can be purchased from service stations (near major towns or crossroads) or in shops or stalls in the villages.
+Ask the locals.

-Foreigners with European driving licenses are allowed to drive in Malawi for 90 days, after that you’ll need an international license or a Malawian one.
-Cars can be rented in the major cities, Lilongwe, Blantyre, Mzuzu – you can ask your accommodation for help.
+Cars can be rented in the major cities, Lilongwe, Blantyre, and Mzuzu – you can ask your accommodation for help.

 Cycling through Malawi